spannu23/flappypegasus/README.md

 # FlappyPegasus
 BY Samrath, Shivom, CJ, and Callister
-A clever and funny spinoff of the original
+A Beyblade themed spinoff of the original hit, FlappyBird.